 glob\x The array that must be scattered into local pieces.
 Scope: global Type: required Intent: in.
 Specified as: a rank one or two array. desc\a contains data structures for communications.
 Scope: local Type: required Intent: in.

-Specified as: a structured data of type psb\desc\type.

-root The process that holds the global copy.
+Specified as: a structured data of type psb\desc\type. root The process that holds the global copy.
 If root = -1 all the processes have a copy of the global vector.
 Scope: global Type: optional Intent: in.

-Specified as: an integer variable $-1 \le root \le np - 1$ , default -1.
+Specified as: an integer variable $-1 \leq root \leq np - 1$ , default psb\root\, i.e. process 0.